json-schema-org/json-schema-spec/jsonschema-core.md

 An instance has one of six primitive types, and a range of possible values depending on the type:

-null: A JSON "null" value
+- *null*: A JSON "null" value

-boolean: A "true" or "false" value, from the JSON "true" or "false" value
+- boolean: A "true" or "false" value, from the JSON "true" or "false" value

-object: An unordered set of properties mapping a string to an instance, from the JSON "object" value
+- *object*: An unordered set of properties mapping a string to an instance, from the JSON "object" value

-array: An ordered list of instances, from the JSON "array" value
+- *array*: An ordered list of instances, from the JSON "array" value

-number: An arbitrary-precision, base-10 decimal number value, from the JSON "number" value
+- *number*: An arbitrary-precision, base-10 decimal number value, from the JSON "number" value

-string: A string of Unicode code points, from the JSON "string" value
+- *string*: A string of Unicode code points, from the JSON "string" value

 Whitespace and formatting concerns, including different lexical representations of numbers that are equal within the data model, are thus outside the scope of